cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 So now I am making an endpoint that returns this prompt for a given tenant/environment/location tuple, and from that we're close to having a very nice, custom voicebot for breezbook.

+# Fri 24 May 2024

+The initial vapi agent shows promise.
+But the user could be coming to the agent with a number of intents.
+For example, they might want to book a car wash, or they might want to know the opening hours, they might want to cancel or reschedule.
+I can't put everything needed for all cases into the initial prompt.
+So I'm investigating how to deal with conditional conversation flow.
+I know vapi supports `sendMessage()` and it purports to extend the prompt.
+But vapi also supports function calling.
+So I want to understand if responses from function calls can be prompt extensions or just data.

+Actually working on this, and getting to the point of adding in functions to book slots, made me realise that requiring only email for customers right now is wrong.
+I need to make phone number a core customer record component too, and it needs to identify the customer.
+So I'm going to make this change now.
+Which raises an interesting issue.
+Customers that originate thru a voice bot will have a phone number, but no email.
+There is no neat way to get an email address over the phone when the operator is an LLM powered voice bot.
+So this turns the whole email-address-identifies-customer thing on its head.
+Do I have to make both phone number and email optional?
+Actually phone number can be acquired thru both channels, so maybe that's the unique attribute.

+Maybe the voicebot never contacts a customer unless they provide their first name, email and phone number in a form to initiate the call?
+The database would have a table of `contact_requests` containing this information, optionally relating to a customer via email address and/or phone number.
+Right, so the voicebot can expect this information to be known serverside, and maybe even some of it (first name) is in the prompt.